Fallacies in advertising vs. false advertising – what publishers should know

 • Straw man fallacy goal is to misrepresent an opponent’s argument, feature, ability, or point of view.
 In the advertising world, it’s often used in laundry detergent ads, by referring to different commonly sold products that have supposedly worse dirt-removing features than the one presented in the ad.

-Fallacies described in the paragraph above can easily be spotted in many advertisements, even in the case of the most popular brands:
+Fallacies described in the paragraph above can easily be spotted in many real-life advertisements, even in the case of the most popular brands!
+Let’s see some examples of ads with logical fallacies:

-• For instance, an example of an ad hominem fallacy is the Pepsi slogan “The choice of a new generation”, which directly attacked the Coca-Cola Company, indicating that enjoying the opponent’s beverage was outdated;
+• For instance, one of the ad hominem examples in advertising is the Pepsi slogan “The choice of a new generation”, which directly attacked the Coca-Cola Company, indicating that enjoying the opponent’s beverage was outdated;

 • An advertisement that employs an appeal to authority fallacy is, without a doubt, a Colgate commercial that encourages to buy their product with the “9 out of 10 dentists who tried would recommend it” slogan;